syncfusion-content/flutter-docs/Flutter/slider/tooltip.md

 You can enable tooltip for the thumb using the [`enableTooltip`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/enableTooltip.html).
 It is used to clearly indicate the current selection of the value during interaction.
 By default, tooltip text is formatted with either [`numberFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/numberFormat.html) or [`dateFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/dateFormat.html).

+I> By setting the value of `shouldAlwaysShowTooltip` to true, you can always show a tooltip without having to interact with the slider thumb.
+The default value is `false` and it works independent of the `enableTooltip` behavior.

 ### Horizontal

 {% tabs %}